joshbressers/sbomer/README.md

 search_for_package.py
 ```

-We'll discuss what these all do later in teh document
+We'll discuss what these all do later in the document

 # Creating an SBOM
 Let's talk about what an SBOM is and how to create it.